LineCoran/LineCoran/README.md

 <tr>
   <td align="center"><a href="https://github.com/linecoran/eldritch-codejam/">Codejam</a></td>
   <td align="center"><a href="https://linecoran.github.io/eldritch-codejam/" rel="nofollow">Eldritch</a></td>
   <td>Eldritch Horror Codejam is a small helper app for the Ancient Horror board game with a deck of cards hangout algorithm.
-You can algorithm in more detail [here](https://github.com/Luffi2539/eldritch-codejam)</td>
+You can algorithm in more detail <a href="https://github.com/Luffi2539/eldritch-codejam">here</a></td>
 </tr>

 <tr>